jtanderson/BIOME-z-Project/README.md

 Prior to each meeting, make a note under each goal with your name/handle/initials and a note about what you did or worked on to address that goal

+### 6/29/2020
+- Load data with TorchText
+- Experiment with different learning rates, optimizes, other hyperparameters
+  - Account for different testing, training, and validation datasets
+- Start data training and testing framework for BIOMEz data

 ### 6/15/2020
 - Next steps: integrate RDF-pulled data into text-classification framework demonstrated in [https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html](https://pytorch.org/tutorials/beginner/text_sentiment_ngrams_tutorial.html).
   - D.S: Created a .py file using the above tutorial.
 Wrote down a bunch of comments reflecting how we would setup our text classification with respect to our dataset.